What is a pest plant?

 Northland Regional Council's role and policies

-Under the Biosecurity Act, we develop our own strategies for other pest plants that are a problem in Northland.
+The council develops its own strategies for other pest plants that are a problem in Northland.
 The Act requires weeds to be assessed for the impact they have economically, environmentally and culturally (Māori).

-- African feather grass;
+- African feather grass

-- aquatic weeds (five species);
+- aquatic weeds (ten species)

-- Bathurst bur;
+- Bathurst bur

-- forest invader plants (32 species);
+- forest invader plants (61 species)

-- Manchurian ricegrass (also known as Manchurian wild grass);
+- Manchurian rice grass (also known as Manchurian wild grass)

-- spartina; and
+- spartina, and